Penguin-09/Penguin-09/README.md

 # 🧑‍💻 About Me:

-I’m currently studying Software Development at Bit Academy, where I focus on web development using ReactJS and TailwindCSS.
+I'm a web developer with a focus on ReactJS and TailwindCSS.
 I love working in teams, learning, and creating applications that solve real problems and make a difference for users.

 ## 🔗 Socials: